-James Madison was the 4th President of the United States and known as the Father of the Constitution and the Father of the Bill of rights.
-He and future political rival, Alexander Hamilton, wrote the Federalist papers.
-Madison is known as a protegé of Thomas Jefferson, but when one studies his presidency you will see a few differences.
+James Madison was the 4th President of the United States and is known as the Father of the Constitution and the Father of the Bill of Rights.
+He and his future political rival, Alexander Hamilton, wrote the Federalist Papers.
+Madison is known as a protegé of Thomas Jefferson, but when one studies his presidency, you will see a few differences.

 Election of 1808

 It was widely known that Thomas Jefferson was not going to run for re-election and would retire from political life after the second term of his presidency.
 He was tired and believed that he should follow the same precedent that was set by George Washington.

 James Madison Presidency (1809 - 1817)

 Madison inherited a wealthy American economy from Jefferson.
 The Federal government had a surplus of $9,500,000 and was consistently paying down the national debt while also lowering taxes.
-After his inauguration Madison put together his cabinet.
+After his inauguration, Madison put together his cabinet.
 Many of the men were holdovers from Thomas Jefferson's Presidency: